Holland, Texas

 Holland is a city in Bell County, Texas, United States.
 The population was 1,075 at the 2020 census.
 The center of population of Texas is located in Holland.
-It is part of the Killeen–Temple–Fort Hood Metropolitan Statistical Area.
+It is part of the Killeen–Temple–Fort Hood metropolitan statistical area.

 History

 Holland's history reaches back to a time before the Civil War, when a community known as Mountain Home began to grow up near Gotcher's Mountain, a hill south of town.
 A post office was established on August 22, 1870, under the name Mountain Home, with James Shaw as postmaster.
 On November 6, 1871, the Mountain Home post office was officially closed.

 In 1881, an extension of the Missouri–Kansas–Texas Railroad was laid out from Denison to Taylor, and the tracks were constructed through Bell County in 1881 and 1882, from north to south, passing through the Holland community.
 This brought about the town of Holland as it is known today.

-James Reuben Holland was born in 1847 in Claiborne County, Tennessee.
-Holland arrived in Belton, Texas, on October 26, 1874, with a wagon and horses, his wife and four children, and six dollars cash.
+James Reuben Holland arrived in Belton, Texas, on October 26, 1874, with a wagon and horses, his wife and four children, and six dollars cash.
 A. Moss made an application for the Mountain Home community to have a new post office again, but by that time, the name "Mountain Home" had already been claimed by another community.
 Without Holland's knowledge, Moss submitted the name "Holland".
 The Holland post office was officially approved April 10, 1879, with the appointment of Alfred Evans as postmaster.
+In 1877, Holland bought 105 acre of land along Darr's Creek for $5.00 an acre.
+The following year, Holland bought an additional 145 acre and built a steam-powered cotton gin.